simoncblyth/opticks/notes/issues/reimplement-G4OpticksRecorder-CManager-for-new-workflow.rst

 -----

 * machinery for Opticks vs Geant4 comparison
-* Geant4 CFG4/CRecorder needs reworking to to write SEvt
+* Geant4 CFG4/CRecorder needs reworking to to write SEvt, DONE with U4Recorder
 * python analysis comparison machinery will need update for new arrays and NPFold layout

 Preliminaries : DONE